Joakim Frederik Schouw: Personal life

-Schouw had an official residence in Charlottenborg after his appointnemnt to professor and director of the botanical garden in 1841.
+Schouw had an official residence in Charlottenborg after his appointment to professor and director of the botanical garden in 1841.
 The botanical garden was then located next to the building.
 The lively Grundtvegian home was frequented by many visitors from the Danish world of culture, His daughter Georgia married the painter P. C. Skovgaard.

 Schouw was a member of the Committee for the Establishment of Thorvaldsens Museum and served as one of the executors of Bertel Thorvaldsens will and gift letter to the city of Copenhagen.
 He was also a board member of the museum.

 Herman Wilhelm Bissen created a bust of Schouw in 1851.
 A bronze cast of the bust was in 1856 installed outside the University of Copenhagen's main building on Frue Plads.
 It was the first sculpture of a non-aristocratic person in the public real in Copenhagen.

 He died on 28 April 1852 and is buried at Assistens Cemetery.